Papssz/Event-driven/README.md

 ## Populating data for designation and department

  Before running the application, it's essential to populate the department and designation tables to avoid key constraints.
-Execute the following SQL queries in your database:

 -------------------------------------------------------